liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/06-api-formats.markdown

 [TOC levels=1-4]

-The responses in the preceding examples use a standard JSON format, which is the default response format for @product@'s headless REST APIs.
+The responses in the preceding examples use a standard JSON format, which is the default response format for @sharepoint@'s headless REST APIs.
 You can also use other formats like XML.
 Formats typically differ in the resource metadata's structure or semantics.
 There's no best format; use the one that best fits your use case.